Johannes Loh

 Working Papers

-Revise and resubmit at Strategic Management Journal
+Revise and resubmit at Research Policy

 Abstract

-Revise and resubmit at Information Systems Research
+Revise and resubmit at the Journal of Business Research

 Abstract